Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/introduction.md

 Since we are working with a **Loop** mode animation, we will create a keyframe at the first and last frame of each bone just as we get started so that we can ensure that the animation always starts where it ends to prevent any sudden jumps to the first frame.

-You can skip this if you are not using **Loop** mode on the animation, otherwise you can quickly do this by not selecting any bones and then clicking on the **Load** button in the **Poses** section: Do this once while on the first frame and once again after moving the timeline slider to the last frame.
+You can skip this if you are not using **Loop** mode on the animation, otherwise you can quickly do this by loading the default pose that is stored for every animation on the last frame.
+Move the timeline slider to the last frame, then simply click on the **Load** button in the **Poses** section.
 Nothing will appear to happen at first, but once you select any of the bones, you should see keyframes at the first frame and keyframes at the last frame for each value.
 Using the **Load** button is simply a quick way to achieve this, you could also go through each bone individually and click on **Toggle Keyframe** at the last frame to achieve the same outcome.

 You can see this setup process in the following video: